-Following the 2019 IEA, HQPL have committed in the RAR to sending out a leaflet to nearby residents and MCC outlining the environmental performance of the quarry.
+Following the 2019 Independent Environmental Audit (see Section 10), HQPL have committed to sending out a leaflet to nearby residents and Mid Coast Council outlining the environmental performance of the quarry.
+The 2020 Community Consultation Report can be found on the HQPL website at https://hunterquarries.com.au/karuah-east-documents/.